RadioAstronomySoftwareGroup/pyuvdata/README.md

 * CASA measurement sets -> miriad (aipy)
 * CASA measurement sets -> uvfits

-## File formats for calibration data
-* calfits (a new format defined in pyuvdata, detailed memo coming soon).
-Note that this format was recently defined and may change in coming versions, based on user needs.
-Consider it to be in a beta version, but we will strive to make future versions backwards compatible with the current format.

-## File standards
+## UVData File standard notes
 * miriad is supported for aipy-style analysis, further testing is required for use in the miriad package
 * uvfits conforms to AIPS memo 117 (as of May 2015).
 It is tested against FHD, CASA, and AIPS.
 However AIPS is limited to <80 antennas and CASA imaging does not seem to support >255 antennas.
 * FHD (read-only support, tested against MWA and PAPER data)
 * CASA measurement sets (read-only support)

+## UVCal file formats
+* calfits (a new format defined in pyuvdata, detailed memo coming soon).
+Note that this format was recently defined and may change in coming versions, based on user needs.
+Consider it to be in a beta version, but we will strive to make future versions backwards compatible with the current format.

+## UVBeam file formats
+* regularly gridded fits

 ## Known Issues and Planned Improvements
 * different multiple spectral windows or multiple sources are not currently supported